Jese310S/Zen-CLI/README.md

 2. Fork or Clone this repository to your local computer

 3. You will need to install any dependencies of the app.
-You can do this wil the following commands from the root directory :
+You can do this with the following commands from the root directory :

 `npm install`